Burning Man is ending, but the cleanup from heavy flooding is far from over

 “This is a national conservation area, and it’s part of our mission to leave it and as good a condition as we found it,” said Alexander Elmendorf, 36, who planned to stay there until Friday.
 “So that means getting every bed, utensil, every cigarette butt.” ___

-Sonner and Stern reported from Reno, Nevada, Yamat reported from Las Vegas, and Komenda reported from Tacoma, Wash.
+Sonner and Stern reported from Reno, Nevada, and Komenda reported from Tacoma, Wash.
+Associated Press reporter Rio Yamat in Las Vegas contributed.
 Stern is a corps member for The Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.